The Protestant-Anglican Christ church was built in 1871, and is located near the Sisters of Nazareth Convent. It is shaped as a cross.

 History of the Church:

 The Anglicans, a worldwide branch of the Protestant church led by the Archbishop of Canterbury, built their first church in the Holy Land in Jerusalem (1841).

 The church in Nazareth was the second Anglican church in the Holy Land.
 This church was built upon the initiative of English sailors.
 It was dedicated by King Edward VII in 1862 while visiting Nazareth.
-It was completed in 1871, as seen on the stone tablet on the right.
+It was completed in 1871, as seen on the stone tablet.

-A photo from the 19th C is seen in the photo below.
+A photo from the 19th century is seen in the photo below.

 Photo is public domain – see description of the photo in Wikipedia.